Rohitdwivedi16111998/Machine-Learning-Resources/README.md

 ### Machine Learning Algorithms

-Now when we are done with our data preprocessing now its time to build the predictive model.
+Now once we are done with preparing our data now its time to build the predictive model.
 In machine learning we have several different algorithm to build classification as well as regression models.
 We need to pick that algorithm that works well for our data.
-Refer to the below articles that will take you to every other machine learning algorithm.
+Refer to the below articles that will help you to understand different machine learning algorithms that can be used to build models.

 [1) How Does K-nearest Neighbor Works In Machine Learning Classification Problem?](https://www.analyticssteps.com/blogs/how-does-k-nearest-neighbor-works-machine-learning-classification-problem)